|

 winter interest, birds will be grateful for the

-feed of seeds.
-Self sows year-to-year.
-Unusual for the way it traps insects in leafy, watery graves to ensure nitrogen for growth.
+Unusual for the way it traps insects in leafy, watery graves to ensure nitrogen

-The photo shows how the leaf bases are joined around the central stem to form a
+for growth.
+The photo shows how the leaf bases are joined around the central

-watery moat. |
+stem to form a watery moat. |

 |